steveschnepp/blog.pwkf.org/_posts/2022-08-27-simple-at89c2051-programmer.md

 As I also reused PIN13 (LED_BUILTIN) to power the AT89C2051 instead of connecting it to a solid 5V.
 As it is the first & last one to be switched on & off, it nicely shows when there is some voltage applied to the socket.
+I don't expect huge current needs.
+The datasheet says 5mA while active at 0Hz and powered by 5V.

 I finally rewired cables for a cleaner look, as we don't need to rely on hardware PWM specific pins.